TedTschopp/tedt.org/_work-in-progress/# Esclation and Descalation.md

 - **Mechanics:** Minor bonuses on cooperative actions, with easier communications and basic assistance.
 - **Narrative:** Temporary alliances or agreements formed for convenience without long-term commitments.
 - **Cost to Escalate Conflict:** Withdrawing initial cooperation or showing reluctance to engage, which might strain the relationship.
 - **Cost to Deescalate Conflict:** Increasing transparency in dealings or offering more favorable terms in interactions to foster trust.
+(Honest Transparency)

 > - Example from Fiction:
 >